taga3s/taga3s.dev-images/README.md

 # taga3s-dev-images
-An Image Worker on cloudflare for https://taga3s.dev.
+An image worker on cloudflare for https://taga3s.dev.

 ## Features
 - Deliver images